Why start with a Learning Teams Pilot?

 1. Pilot Planning

-- Organisational considerations; and
+- Organisational considerations and inclusion options.

 2. Training your people